microsoft/r-server-loan-chargeoff/Typical.md

 ## Step 2: Data Prep and Modeling with Debra the Data Scientist
 -----------------------------------------------------------------

-Now let's meet Debra, the Data Scientist.
-Debra's job is to use historical data to predict a model for future campaigns. <span class="sql">Debra's preferred language for developing the models is using R and SQL.
+Now let’s meet Debra, the Data Scientist.
+Debra’s job is to use loan payment data to predict loan chargeoff risk. <span class="sql">Debra’s preferred language for developing the models is using R and SQL.
 She uses Microsoft R Services with SQL Server 2016 as it provides the capability to run large datasets and also is not constrained by memory restrictions of Open Source R.</span><span class="hdi">Debra will develop these models using <a href="https://azure.microsoft.com/en-us/services/hdinsight/">HDInsight</a>, the managed cloud Hadoop solution with integration to Microsoft R Server.</span>

 After analyzing the data she opted to create multiple models and choose the best one.
-She will create two machine learning models and compare them, then use the one she likes best to compute a prediction for each combination of day, time, and channel for each lead, and then select the combination with the highest probability of conversion - this will be the recommendation for that lead.
+She will create five machine learning models and compare them, then use the one she likes best to compute a prediction for each loan, and then select the loan with the highest probability of chargeoff.

 <div class="sql">
 Debra will work on her own machine, using  <a href = "https://msdn.microsoft.com/en-us/microsoft-r/install-r-client-windows">R Client</a> to execute these R scripts. <span class="cig">R Client is already installed on the VM.</span>  She will also use an IDE to run R.